-From Canada you have the options to fly from Toronto, Montreal and Vancouver to Dublin.
+From the United Kingdom you have the options to fly from London, Birmingham, Edinburgh, Manchester to Dublin.

 Looking for great deals for flights to Dublin?
 BudgetAir Canada offers you the best fares and an unparalleled booking experience.
-Book from your laptop, tablet or smartphone and be assured of the best deals and an easy booking process.
-Did you know you can save some money by travelling on different days or fly from other airports?
-Use the filters on the search result page to find the best deals.
+Book from your laptop, tablet or smartphone and be assured of great deals and a easy booking process.
+Did you know you can save some money by traveling on different days or fly from other airports?
+Use the filters on the search result page to find great deals.

 Dublin is very safe for tourists, and people in the city are friendly.